paresmarc/MDEF/docs/about/me.md

 Materializing his concepts into pieces with a duality of functionality and visual attraction.
 His products are defined by eye appeal, ergonomics, an intrinsic concept, and the intention of creating an experience.

-In this master, I am looking forward to developing a system to help local artisans share and continue their traditional techniques while combining them with innovative production processes.

 Personal Portfolio — [Marc Parés](https://paresmarc.com/)